General Conference Information Sessions

 "...A group of 16 United Methodists from around the world and across the theological spectrum has unanimously agreed in principle on a proposed separation agreement that could provide a path forward for delegates to consider at the General Conference of The United Methodist Church in May....
 To be clear, nothing will happen immediately, and much work remains as legislation currently is being developed for delegates to potentially act on in Minneapolis.
 This Protocol simply provides a framework for potential legislation while offering a great hope for our collective future....

-Protocol of Reconciliation & Grace Through Separation
+Reconciliation & Grace Through Separation

 United Methodist Council of Bishops Press Release